fMorales-97/albumtag/README.md

 Q: ¿Does it work in any distro?

-A: Since it's a POSIX complaint shell script and as long as you have the dependencies mentioned above, you shouldn't have any problems, although I haven't tested it in any distro other than Arch Linux.
+A: Since it's a POSIX compliant shell script and as long as you have the dependencies mentioned above, you shouldn't have any problems, although I haven't tested it in any distro other than Arch Linux.
 Keep in mind that the dependencies names may change depending on the distro so check the availability of those before running this script.

 Q: ¿How can I get the album covers?